Lxinyu1999/v-fitness/README.md

-# digital-gym
+# Digital Gym System

-This is a Java client program for a hypothetical gym called *London Fitness* to provide online services.
+This code is a Java client program for a hypothetical gym system called *"London Fitness"* to provide online services.

 ## Updates